Chrisdd3365/Mareu/README.md

 ## Description:

-Maréu is an app developed with Java and allow the user to create a list of meetings.
+Maréu is an app developed with Java and allows the user to create a list of meetings.

 This app has 2 functionalities: